gglaze/GettingCleaningData/README.md

   frame contains 30 rows (one for each subject) and the same 66 variables.
 - combine the activities and subject data frames to form a single tidy data set with six variables and 36 rows of means.

+6) Saves result 'tidySet.txt' using command 'write.table.'
+User can read file into a data frame using command 'tidySet <- read.table("tidySet.txt").